 We soon hit Burntisland whereby we spotted a coffee and cake shop doing takeaways.
 Now this for us was a real treat as usually when we are undertaking adventures we are in the middle of nowhere…so we decided to cease the opportunity and can I just say they had the most amazing fudge yum yums!!!

-Our sugar rush meant we were soon in Kinghorn, running up the hill to Pettycur Bay, onto Seafild Tower, powering through Kirkcaldy promenade, into Ravenscrsig Park, before coming into Dysart, followed by West Wemyss then Lower Largo.
+Our sugar rush meant we were soon in Kinghorn, running up the hill to Pettycur Bay, onto Seafield Tower, powering through Kirkcaldy promenade, into Ravenscraig Park, before coming into Dysart, followed by West Wemyss then Lower Largo.

 We had only been in Lower Largo a few months back and it was through sending a photo to a relative and her replying casually with, “now there’s a challenge for you, FIfe’s Coastal Path, how long would that take you”…well, the rest is history…here we were, facing another one of her challenges!